flutter/samples/next_gen_ui_demo/README.md

-A demo version of the [Building next generation UIs in Flutter][] codelab.
+This is a demo version of the [Building next generation UIs in Flutter][] codelab.

+This sample takes code from each step of the codelab linked above and turns it into a single application with forward and backward buttons to enable stepping through the steps of the codelab.

   [Building next generation UIs in Flutter]: https://codelabs.developers.google.com/codelabs/flutter-next-gen-uis